colevandersWands/reading-code-prep/forest-and-trees/README.md

   otherwise they are not :(
 */

-// ---- gather user input ----
+/* --- gather user input --- */

-/* prompt the user for input and assign it to `userInput` this line explains to the user what they need to input the `userInput` variable is used later on to check if the user input a valid string */ const userInput = prompt('enter the word "yes", upper or lower case');
+/* prompt the user for input and assign it to `userInput` this line explains to the user what they need to input the `userInput` variable is used later on to check if the user input a valid string */ let userInput = prompt('enter the word "yes", upper or lower case');

-// ----
+/* --- communicate the results --- */

 /* ! convert the `userInput` to lower case and compare it to the string "yes" checking the user input to make sure they put in a valid string